cdepillabout/emailaddress/README.md

 [FromJSON](https://hackage.haskell.org/package/aeson/docs/Data-Aeson.html#t:FromJSON).
 This allows us to use the `EmailAddress` type without fear of orphan instances.

-This package exposes the module `Text.Email.Validate`, so it can be used as a drop-in replacement for [`email-validate`](https://hackage.haskell.org/package/email-validate).
+This package exposes the module `Text.EmailAddress`.
+It can be used as a drop-in replacement for [`email-validate`](https://hackage.haskell.org/package/email-validate).

 If you would like to add new instances for `EmailAddress`, please send a pull